Weekly study6 hours

-If you are taking this course as part of the International Relations program for credit, you will be expected to spend 10 hours per week studying this course.
-If you are not taking the course for credit, 6 hours per week is expected for basic understanding.
+If you’re taking this course as part of the International Relations programme for credit, you’ll be expected to spend 10 hours per week on it.
+If you’re not taking the course for credit, six hours per week is enough for basic understanding.

 This course has been developed by Grenoble Ecole de Management (GEM); a leading business school which has achieved international recognition thanks to its expertise in technology, innovation and entrepreneurship.

 - Pay $39 per month to keep learning online

 - Have complete control over your subscription; you can cancel any time